k2ito/alx-system_engineering-devops/0x01-shell_permissions/README.md

+# Shell, permissions

-This project has the main details to know about permissions on Linux system
+This project has the main details to know about permissions on a Unix system